 - Vegetarian sources of vitamin B12 are very less.
 That’s why vegetarians or vegans are at a high risk of getting Vitamin B12 deficiency.
 However, vegetarians can consume milk and yogurt once a day along with a supplement to deal with low Vitamin B12 issue.
 There are food products coming up for vegetarians/vegans that are fortified with Vitamin B12- such as cereals and other processed foods.

 As I mentioned above, vegetarians or vegans should support their diet with supplement, because it not only provides you with vitamin B12, but it also increases the absorption in the body.
-But I have many patients coming in with a doubt that how should we choose a supplement.
+Since I have many patients coming up with a doubt that how should we choose a supplement.
 Usually, I prescribe them and they buy it from the chemist, but this isn’t correct.
-The person taking the supplement should be aware of why he/she is taking the prescribed supplement only!
+The person taking the supplement should be aware of why he/she is taking the prescribed supplement only.